ALex-Everett-Liu/roam-sepulture-html/ARCHITECTURE.md

 This personal wiki system is a static HTML-based knowledge base with client-side full-text search capabilities.
 It operates entirely in the browser using `file://` URLs (no server required), making it perfect for local use before optional Vercel deployment.

-**Core Design Philosophy**: Zero-dependency runtime, maximum functionality with minimal complexity.
+**Core Design Philosophy**: Modern web technologies with pragmatic dependency usage for enhanced functionality and developer experience.

 ---